State of Child Care Services in North Florida During the Coronavirus

 What Crisis Support is Provided to Parents Needing Child Care?

 The parent fee is being waived for those who are part of the School Readiness subsidized child care program that ELC North Florida manages.
-The Office of Early Learning will pay the entire cost of that fee.
+The Division of Early Learning will pay the entire cost of that fee.
 This also means parents will not have to come up with that portion right now and their providers will still be paid.

 - VPK programs are still being fully funded and supported although not all programs remain open.